jangel01/CPSC449-Backend-Midterm-Project/README.md

 # How to import a database
 a.
 To import the database, open mysql and create a new connection

 b.
-Once created open it and click schemas on the left.
-Then right click in the box labled schemas then click create schema
+Next click on administration in the left side panel, then data import/restore.

 c.
-Once the schema is created take note of its name and the password you used to log into the connection
+Click import from self-contained file, and then the 3 dots on the right.
+Open the sql file from this repository, then click start import

 d.
-Next click on administration (next to schema from step a, then data import/restore.
+Relog into the connection and there will be a new schema and table with data that will be used for token authorization.

 e.
-Click import from self-contained file, and then the 3 dots on the right.
-Open the sql file from this repository.

-f.
-Under default target schema pick the database you just made, then click start import

-g.
-Relog into the connection and your database should have a new table with data that will be used for token authorization
+Use the name of that schema and the password you used to make the connection to fill the info in app.py